EasyEngine/docs/handbook/mail.md

 ![mailhog screen](https://user-images.githubusercontent.com/8456197/48132429-7edc6400-e2b9-11e8-919e-08c20bfe9366.png)

-:warning: _Note_: If you're using mailhog in production, don't forget to turn it off.
+:warning: If you're using mailhog in production, don't forget to turn it off.
+:warning: Emails sent through SMTP will still be sent to actual mail servers.
+Only emails sent through PHP's mail function will be catched by mailhog.

 ## Using AWS SES or other email service